|Nutrition Facts (per serving)|

 When the roasted turkey is done cooking, pour pan juices into a 2-cup measuring cup or bowl.

-Use a spatula to scrape flavorful pan dripping into the cup or bowl.
+Use a spatula to scrape the flavorful pan drippings into the cup or bowl.

-When fat rises to the top of the cup, skim off 1/4 cup of fat and pour in a medium skillet or saucepan.
+When fat rises to the top of the cup, skim off 1/4 cup of fat and pour in a medium saucepan or skillet.
 Discard any remaining fat.

-Mix cornstarch with 1/2 cup water or white wine.
+Mix the rice flour with water.
 Stir until smooth and dissolved.

-Add remaining pan juices to fat in the skillet.
+Add remaining pan juices to the fat in the pan.

-Whisk dissolved cornstarch in the pan and cook over medium heat while continuing to whisk for about 5 minutes, until thickened.
+Whisk dissolved rice flour mixture into the pan and cook over medium heat while continuing to whisk, about 5 minutes or until thickened.